burger

 • It is activated in the SMTP settings of your application.

-• Check "use the same parameters as the incoming server" or, depending on the software/email clients, enter a username (= complete & entire email address) and its password.
+• Check "use the same settings as the incoming server" or, depending on the software/email clients, enter a username (= full & complete email address) and the generated password.

-Refer to this other guide if you are looking for information about other messaging ports and protocols that are compatible.
+Refer to this other guide if you are looking for information about other messaging ports and protocols compatible (SSL / TLS for example).

 • This other guide is more specifically about Outlook.